Dahongpao Tea (Big Red Robe)

 King of Oolong Rediscovered

 What does Dahongpao tea means to ordinary people like you and me?
-Two excellent grades tea from the Wuyi Mountain.
+Two excellent AAA and AA graded teas from the Wuyi Mountain, with the latter being heavily roasted.

 Among all the Chinese oolong teas that exist, none is so hyped up as this King of Oolong.